AksoEo/docs/api/authorization.md

 3. Per client additions

-	Clients may be granted specific permissions on a per client basis.

-4. Per client exclusions

-	Clients may be denied specific permissions overriding previously granted permissions on a per client basis.
+	Specific permissions may be granted on a per client basis.